surniaulula/wpsso/readme.txt

 	* Added support for Facebook embedded iframe videos (Pro version).
 * *Improvements*
 	* Added support for Schema http://schema.org/AutomotiveBusiness sub-types (AutoDealer, AutoRental, AutoRepair, etc.).
+	* Added Co-Authors Plus authors and guests (with Facebook URLs) to the Open Graph article:author meta tags.
 	* Added the first (top) Co-Authors Plus author ID as the post / page author (Pro version).
 	* Added a check and warnings for conflicting settings in the Squirrly SEO plugin.
 * *Bugfixes*